vstconsulting/vstutils/doc/backend.rst

 Bulk requests
 ~~~~~~~~~~~~~

-Bulk request allows you send multiple reques`t to api at once, it accepts json list of operations.
+Bulk request allows you send multiple requests to api at once, it accepts json list of operations.

 +-----------------------------------+--------------------+--------------------------+
 | Method                            | Transactional      | Synchronous              |